 - Diarrheal Disease

 - Tuberculosis - Advanced Concepts

 - Each student must complete an Office of International Affairs (OIA) application online and submit a fee of $150.
-The fee includes the cost of travel insurance for the duration of the GHE.
+After you have completed your OIA application, you will be signed up for a supplemental health insurance policy and charged a fee of $1.61 per day for the duration of the GHE.

 - The student is responsible for taking the preceptor evaluation form to the rotation and returning it to the OGH after the rotation.